Receiving an ADHD diagnosis for your child can be very worrisome.

 Once your child has reached Middle School, there is a much greater demand placed on their need for executive functions; planning, organizing, and time management to name a few.
 Impaired executive functions, combined with the fact that the ADHD adolescent's brain can be 3 to 5 years delayed developmentally, means that your child will need academic and emotional support in order to flourish.

 Adolescence is such a difficult time for all involved, but when you add the ADHD component, it's really a double whammy.
 As if puberty is not enough of a challenge!
-That said, with:
+That said, with the following support kids with ADHD can thrive and succeed.

 - A supportive family